+Default

-Default Options free text (e.g., "Anyuser") Description This field specifies the anonymous username to use when initiating authentication.
-After the RADIUS Server has been verified by certificate, the true username and password will be used to complete the authentication process.
+Options free text (e.g., "Anyuser")

+Description This field specifies the anonymous username to use when starting authentication.
+After the

+RADIUS Server has been verified by certificate, the true username and password will

+complete the authentication process.

 Verify Server Certificate